sadjow/claude-code-nix/README.md

 ## Why this package?

-When using development environment managers like devenv, asdf, or nvm, globally installed npm packages can become unavailable or incompatible.
-This Nix package provides:
+This flake provides the nixpkgs claude-code package with key advantages:

+### Compared to npm installation
-1. **Bundled Node.js runtime**: Claude Code runs with its own Node.js 20, independent of your project's Node.js version
+- **Bundled Node.js runtime**: Works independently of your project's Node.js version (no npm/nvm conflicts)
+- **Declarative and reproducible**: Managed through Nix, not global npm state
+- **No permission issues**: Nix handles all file permissions correctly

+### Compared to nixpkgs claude-code
-2. **Always up-to-date**: Daily automated updates with pre-built binaries cached in Cachix for instant installation
+- **Always up-to-date**: Daily automated updates vs waiting for nixpkgs PRs to be merged
-3. **Based on nixpkgs**: Leverages the battle-tested upstream nixpkgs package as foundation

-### Always Up-to-Date

-While Claude Code is available in nixpkgs, it's not always using the latest version.
-This repository:
+- **Pre-built binaries**: Cachix provides instant installation without compilation

-- **Automatically checks for new Claude Code versions daily** via GitHub Actions
+- **Latest features immediately**: Get new Claude Code versions the day they're released
-- **Creates pull requests immediately** when updates are available
-- **Ensures you always have access to the latest features** without waiting for nixpkgs updates
-- **Provides pre-built binaries via Cachix** for instant installation

-### Key Features

-- **Independent Node.js runtime**: Bundled Node.js 20 works regardless of project Node.js version
+### How it works

-- **Based on nixpkgs**: Uses the battle-tested upstream nixpkgs package as foundation
+- **Based on nixpkgs**: Uses the upstream nixpkgs claude-code package as foundation
-- **Sandbox-safe builds**: Works correctly in sandboxed Nix environments (NixOS default)
-- **Automated version updates**: Daily checks with automatic hash calculation
+- **Daily automation**: GitHub Actions checks for new versions every day at midnight UTC
+- **Automatic updates**: Creates PRs with version bumps and calculated hashes
-- **Pre-built binaries**: Cachix cache provides instant installation without compilation
+- **Pre-built binaries**: Successful builds are cached to Cachix for all users
-- **Home Manager Integration**: Automatically preserves `.claude.json` and `.claude/` directory during switches
+- **Instant availability**: New versions available immediately, not weeks later

 ## Quick Start